EIT: Enhanced Interactive Transformer: Details of Metrics

 Inspired by the attention metrics in \citet{Zhou-etal-2021-deepvit} and \citet{ WangZCW22-etal-antioversmooothing}, we measure the distance between different heads by calculating cosine similarity among attention maps.
 Notice that our metric focuses on the diversity of attention maps, which is quite different from them.
 Denote the dataset as $\mathcal{D}$, and the attention map of $h$-th head of $l$-th layer of $i$-th sample denotes as $\mathbf{A}^{(h,l,i)}$, the head similarity in $l$-th layer is computed by averaging the cosine similarity of every two heads in $i$-th layer across all samples as:

-where $|\mathcal{D}|$ denotes the size of dataset, $M$ is the number of partition of features in attention and $T$ is the sequence length.
+where $|\mathcal{D}|$ denotes the size of dataset, $M$ is the number of partition of features in attention, $T$ is the sequence length and C($\cdot$) denotes the cosine similarity function.
 We set $\mathcal{D}$ to the test set of the corresponding task.
 The obtained head similarity ranges from [0, 1].
 The larger the head similarity, the lower the distances between different heads are.